teleponi/rls_buddy/readme.md

 RLS-BUDDY is designed to help users track and manage symptoms of Restless Legs Syndrome.
 This early prototype leverages FastAPI to create a robust backend infrastructure, providing RESTful APIs for various functionalities.
 Note that this project is in its early stages, and the frontend development is yet to be implemented.

+This project is at a very early stage of development and is intended to serve as a proof of concept for the backend infrastructure.
+The primary goal is to demonstrate the feasibility of using FastAPI and a microservices architecture to build a scalable and efficient solution for symptom tracking and management.

+This project is Open-Source.
+Feel free to contribute to the project by following the guidelines in the [Contributing](#contributing) section.

 ## Architecture

 RLS-BUDDY utilizes a microservices architecture to divide the application into smaller, manageable services.
 Each service handles a specific part of the application's functionality and communicates with other services via RESTful APIs.